Reading–Basingstoke line: Future

-Plans have also been discussed over the years for a further new station to the north of Basingstoke, serving the Basingstoke suburb of Chineham.
+Plans have been discussed over the years for a further new station to the north of Basingstoke, serving the Basingstoke suburb of Chineham.
 However doubts have been cast on the capacity of the line to support a further station after the opening of Green Park.
 The line between Southcote Junction and the Great Western Main Line is heavily trafficked and, in 2015, Network Rail’s Western Route Study suggested the provision of a grade separated junction at Southcote, with a third track to be provided between there and the Oxford Road Junction at Reading West.